-The airport is two miles (3km) from downtown Palm Springs.
+The airport is three miles (5km) from downtown Palm Springs.

 Getting to the city

 A shuttle bus transports passengers between the airport and the Amtrak station in town.
 The Morongo Basin Transit Authority (MBTA) provides a bus service to Palm Springs.
 Taxis and rental cars are available.
 Some mobile app based taxi services are also available.

 GMT -8 (GMT -7 from mid-March to first Sunday in November)